1buran/pigment/README.md

 the fields, i needed remove some escape sequences, applied pretty printing for some special json field values etc.

+Pigment may be useful for internal / personal tools, scripts whatever when you don't want add more heavy, but of course, more mature and featured, libs.

 ## Features

 Currently implemented: